chaspy/chaspy.me/content/about.md

 Lead Software Engineer, Site Reliability at [Quipper](http://www.quipper.com) (Jul,2018〜).

-I have 6 years of experience as a software engineer.
-Of that, I have 2 years of experience as a Site Reliability Engineer.
+I have six years of experience as a software engineer.
+Of that, I have two years of experience as a Site Reliability Engineer.

 I'm good at implementing the necessary technologies and processes for organizations.
-Most recently, I introduced a major theme, SLI/SLO, to both Japan and global products and promoted it to a situation where developers can handle it themselves.
+I recently introduced a central theme, SLI/SLO, to both Japanese and global products and promoted it to a situation where developers can handle it themselves.

 As a team and project lead, I can find a problem correctly and take the team forward through communication and facilitation.